opendp/tumult-docs/public/analytics/dev/_sources/tutorials/groupby-queries.rst.txt

 This gives us a KeySet with each combination of values across the two columns ``age`` and ``education_level``.
-To manually check what's inside of a KeySet, we can call its :meth:`tmlt.analytics.keyset.KeySet.dataframe` method, which will return the group-by keys it encapsulates, as a Spark DataFrame.
+To manually check what's inside of a KeySet, we can call its :meth:`tmlt.analytics.KeySet.dataframe` method, which will return the group-by keys it encapsulates, as a Spark DataFrame.

 .. testcode::